bjss-data-academy/data-engineering-fundamentals/introduction.md

 - **Apache Spark** Code to wrangle big data and transform it
 - **Databricks Data Lakehouse** Givernance and perfromance technical features

-The following topis are not limited to those three tools.
+The following topics are not limited to those three tools.
 Instead, they are fundamental approaches to transforming and organising data for OLAP reporting.

 # Next